marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 1. The user interface of the Sitemap Generator.

 == Changelog ==

+* Changed menu postion to a more unqiue one.

 = 1.0.2 =
 *Release Date - 10th August, 2015*